christinamahmoud/christinamahmoud.github.io/_pages/publications.md

 ## Work in progress

-1. *Relative-Entropy Analysis of Hyperbolic Relaxation Systems: Convergence to Equilibrium*.
+1. *Relative entropy analysis for asymptotic preserving schemes to the Jin & Xin model*.
    _In preparation._